 The stabilization frame design criteria include safety/security (30%), adjustability (25%), ease of fabrication (15%), ease of use (15%), cost (10%), and integration to environment (5%).
 Safety/security is the most important design criteria for the stabilization frame.
 The stabilization mechanism should prevent the user and wheelchair from tipping over backwards during use.
-Users are expected to lock the wheels of their wheelchair while utilizing the adaptive rower.

-While the user is completing the drive phase of the rowing motion, the support mechanism should prevent the user from being pulled forward out of the wheelchair.
+While the rower is completing the drive phase of the rowing motion, the support mechanism should prevent the user from being pulled forward out of the wheelchair.
 Adjustability accounts for the support mechanism's ability to accommodate different sized users and wheelchairs.
 The mechanism should be able to fit users with varying heights, widths, and reaches.
 A design that accounts for more degrees of adjustability will receive a higher score.

 Ease of fabrication indicates how strenuous the fabrication process will be for a given design.
 Designs with less intensive fabrication methods will score higher than more complicated designs.
 Ease of use is determined by how easily the user can secure/detach themselves to/from the stabilization mechanism.
 Additionally, a design that can be adjusted with minimal effort will receive a higher score than a design that requires more effort to adjust.
 In terms of cost, the materials used to construct the mechanism must fall within the \$250 budget allotted for this component of the design.
 A design that has a lower cost will receive a higher score.
 Lastly, the integration to environment criteria denotes how much space the design will occupy.
-A design that occupies less space will receive a higher score because it will require less space in a fitness center.
+A design that occupies less space will receive a higher score.